Selena Gomez's First Coach Purchase Was Probably The Same As Yours

 "Honestly, probably!
 I’m such a hoarder, I bet I have it in storage.
 I guarantee you, I could find it somewhere.
 I have more storage than a normal person does.
 I shouldn't have that much stuff."

 You’ve been killing it with your fashion choices this week.
-How do you and your stylist strategize your outfits for sitting front row or hitting up fashion events?
+How do you and your stylist strategise your outfits for sitting front row or hitting up fashion events?

 "For me, it has to seem effortless.
 I’ve never been somebody who wants to make everything look perfect.
 I like having a little texture, but I still keep things simple.
 I’ve always been incredibly easy to work with — I have a good relationship with my team, and they’ve been with me for years.
 If I take certain chances fashion-wise, I keep it very minimal.
 It’s more about statement pieces.
 I’ve always been a classics girl.
 My team and I don’t really have a strategy [for fashion shows] — we just try to get that classic, simple Selena look.
 It just happens organically.
 My fittings are really fun; we’re always blaring music."
 What’s on your playlist for fittings?